-The sunsetting of the federal highway and transit transportation program known as the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) provides a unique opportunity to create a new vision for the nation's transportation system.
-Transportation solutions are essential elements of multidimensional efforts to advance economic development, industry growth and competitiveness; reduce our carbon footprint; and increase job access and mobility.
+The sun-setting of the federal highway and transit transportation program known as the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) provides a unique opportunity to create a new vision for the nation's transportation system.
+Transportation solutions are essential elements of multidimensional efforts to advance economic development, industry growth and competitiveness; reduce the nation's carbon footprint; increase job access and mobility; and create communities having a high quality of life for people of all ages, incomes and abilities.
 This is a new vision for federal metro partnerships for prosperity.
-The Denver Regional Council of Governments (DRCOG), representing almost 60 local governments in the Denver metro area, urges Congress to create a whole new policy framework that
+The Denver Regional Council of Governments (DRCOG), representing almost 60 local governments in the Denver metro area, urges Congress to create a whole new policy framework that:

-- Invests in rebuilding the nation's transportation infrastructure - Supports multimodal solutions - Supports a metropolitan nation - Improves energy efficiency and environmental Sustainability - Provides responsible and efficient investment
+- Invests in rebuilding the nation's transporta tion infrastructure - Supports multimodal solutions - Supports a metropolitan nation - Improves energy efficiency and environmental Sustainability - Provides responsible and efficient investment - Increases access and mobility for people of all ages, incomes and abilities system that ensures America's economic competitiveness and provides livable communities for its residents.
+DRCOG supports providing additional transportation revenues to accomplish this vision.

-DRCOG supports an energy-efficient, environmentally sustainable, multimodal transportation system that ensures America's economic competitiveness and provides livable communities for its residents.
+DRCOG supports an energy-efficient, environmentally sustainable, multimodal transportation